roofrack/tmux-session-maker/README.md

 could be improved to only show the disired user input options rather than all the other stuff such as variables and commands not directly related to user inputs.

-# :zap: Requirements
+### :zap: Requirements

--tmux
+- tmux

--nvim
+- nvim

--vim-tmux-runner VTR
+- VTR vim-tmux-runner plugin for nvim

-# :bulb: Directories & scripts
+### :bulb: Directories & scripts

 1. #### session_names directory
 -    The directory where all the session setup files get saved to which are created when running `tmsetUpNewSession.sh`